MarceloBRAmaral/libgdx-001/README.md

 First attempt to build a Flappy Bird game.

-Load the project on IntelliJ IDEA on Windows.
+Load the project on Android Studio on Windows.

 Wait for Gradle to build.
 Don't run before it finishes.